pyzo/pyzo/doc/yoton/context.rst

     Setup a connection with another Context, by being the host.
     This method starts a thread that waits for incoming connections.
-    Error messages are printed when an attemped connect fails. the thread keeps trying until a successful connection is made, or until the connection is closed.
+    Error messages are printed when an attempted connect fails. the thread keeps trying until a successful connection is made, or until the connection is closed.